almereyda/awesome-starred/README.md

 - [transmediale-apps](https://github.com/mozboz/transmediale-apps) - App development for Transmediale
 - [favorite-software](https://github.com/jamiebuilds/favorite-software) - :star2: Best software for developers and power users.
 - [ToolsOfTheTrade](https://github.com/cjbarber/ToolsOfTheTrade) - Tools of The Trade, from Hacker News.
-- [awesome-rails](https://github.com/ekremkaraca/awesome-rails) - A curated list of awesome things related to Ruby on Rails
 - [style-guide](https://github.com/jonathanong/style-guide) - My style guide
 - [public](https://github.com/busterbenson/public) - My public self and book of beliefs.
 - [hotosm-project-ideas](https://github.com/hotosm/hotosm-project-ideas) - A place to forge new ideas for HOT projects.
 Started as a repository for the GSoC and Outreachy programs.